Duration Guides

 Should I buy 6 months at once or renew monthly?

-Buying 6 months at once is simpler, slightly cheaper, and eliminates the risk of a coverage gap due to a missed renewal.
-Unless you are uncertain about the trip duration, purchase the full 6 months upfront.
+Buying 6 months at once is simpler, slightly cheaper per day, and eliminates the risk of a coverage gap due to a missed renewal.
+Unless you are genuinely uncertain about the trip duration, purchase the full 6 months upfront.

 See exact prices for your age and coverage needs.
 Takes 2 minutes.